bridgetisvirtuallyhere/Java-Assignment-010/README.md

 ## Part 2 - Public VS Static
 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* In relation to a class the difference between static and public methods is that you just call the static method from the main method as is,
+* whereas the public method couldn't be called like that without throwing a compiler error.
+The public method could only be used on an object,
+* so you would have to create an object in the main and then call the method on that object, i.e.: object.publicMethod().

 ## Part 3 - Dogs
 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.